Policy Submissions & Papers

 A core part of our work at DVNSW is to contribute to national and state policy relating to domestic and family violence.

-In this way, DVNSW contributes to government inquiries and royal commissions through policy submissions relating to the following areas:
+In this way, DVNSW contributes to government inquiries and royal commissions through policy submissions:

 DVNSW worked with No To Violence and the Men's Behaviour Change Network in developing our response to the draft MBC Standards.